Do Whole Grains Lower Blood Pressure?

 Understanding Blood Pressure

 Hypertension occurs when the force of blood in the arteries causes the walls to stretch too much.
 The top number in your blood pressure reading is systolic, the level of pressure in your arteries when the heart muscles contract.
 The bottom number is diastolic, the level of pressure between heartbeats.
 A reading that exceeds 180/20 is considered severe.
 High blood pressure is very common, but can lead to heart disease or stroke if left untreated.
+If you know someone with high blood pressure, take a first aid course like those offered in Ottawa, so that you can take action which might save their life if they ever suffer from cardiac arrest.
+Plus you can pass on the nutritional advice in this article to help them take back control of their blood pressure.

 How to Lower Blood Pressure